toddsampson/ubuntu-bootstrap/README.md

 # Ubuntu Bootstrap

-Simple script I use to configure Docker, Docker Compose and ROS Indigo under Ubuntu 14.04.
+Simple script I use to setup Docker, Docker Compose and ROS Indigo under Ubuntu 14.04.

 ## To run the script...